 Richard MacDonald, St. Cloud State University

-Toby Madden, Minneapolis Federal Reserve Bank
+Toby Madden, Author and speaker, formerly with the Federal Reserve Bank of Minneapolis

 William Melton, American Express Financial Services (Retired)